getslash/slash/doc/writing_tests.rst

 			self.product.press_power()
 			slash.add_cleanup(self.product.wait_until_off)
 			slash.add_cleanup(self.product.press_power)
-			slash.add_success_only_cleanup(self.product.pack_for_shipping)
+			slash.add_cleanup(self.product.pack_for_shipping, success_only=True)
 			self.product.wait_until_on()

-.. note:: When a test is interrupted, most likely due to a ``KeyboardInterrupt``, cleanups are not called unless added with the :func:`.add_critical_cleanup` function.
+.. note:: When a test is interrupted, most likely due to a ``KeyboardInterrupt``, cleanups are not called unless added with the ``critical`` keyword argument.
 This is in order to save time during interruption handling.
 See :ref:`interruptions <KeyboardInterrupt>`.

-.. note:: A cleanup added with :func:`.add_success_only_cleanup` will be called only if the test ends successfully
+.. note:: A cleanup added with ``success_only_cleanup`` will be called only if the test ends successfully

 Skips
 -----